guardian/recommendations/npm-packages.md

 }
 ```

-#### File references
+#### Module references

-The ES module version of your library should be referenced in the `module` field.
+The ES module version of your library should be referenced by the `module` field.

-The CommonJS version should be referenced in the `main` field, and the TypeScript declaration files in the `types` field.
+The CommonJS version should be referenced by the `main` field, and the TypeScript declaration files by the `types` field.

 ##### Example